git/git.github.io/rev_news/drafts/edition-58.md

   Johannes Schindelin, alias Dscho, replied to Emily's reply.
-He agreed with her that the name of the command was not a good one and suggested instead to make this fonctionality a mode of an existing command, like `git show-branch --unpushed` or `git branch --show-unpushed`.
+He agreed with her that the name of the command was not a good one and suggested instead to make this functionality a mode of an existing command, like `git show-branch --unpushed` or `git branch --show-unpushed`.

   About the `h/#` refs, that he called "ephemeral refs", Dscho